Visual problems

 The retina is the light-sensitive membrane at the back of the eye.
 It is attached in place by the network of blood vessels that feed it.
 In retinal detachment, the retina pulls away from its fixings and, in the process, becomes detached from its blood supply.
 When this happens the retinal cells die quickly and vision is lost.

 The most common symptom is a shadow spreading across the vision of one eye.
 People say it is like a grey curtain coming down.
-See the separate leaflet called Retinal Detachment for more details.
+See the separate leaflet called Retinal detachment for more details.

 Blockage of blood vessels at the back of the eye (retinal vein and artery occlusion)

 The retinal artery supplies the retina with oxygen; the retina is demanding and needs a good supply.
 If the retinal artery or one of its smaller branches blocks then the area of the retina it supplies quickly stops working.
 The main cause of arterial blockage (occlusion) is partial blockage of larger arteries by cholesterol and fats (a condition known as atherosclerosis).
-See the separate leaflet called Retinal Artery Occlusion for more details.
+See the separate leaflet called Retinal artery occlusion for more details.

 If a vein rather than an artery is blocked, the vision is lost more slowly and sometimes laser treatment can be used to prevent things becoming worse.
-See the separate leaflet called Retinal Vein Occlusion for more details.
+See the separate leaflet called Retinal vein occlusion for more details.

 Vitreous haemorrhage

-This condition of sudden visual worsening or loss is caused by bleeding inside the eye.
-The jelly-like substance that fills the eye is called vitreous humour.
-When bleeding occurs into it light can no longer get through, so the vision in the affected eye goes totally dark.
-In itself, vitreous haemorrhage is not serious, as the blood is eventually taken up again (reabsorbed).
+In itself, vitreous haemorrhage is not serious, as the blood is eventually reabsorbed.
 This can take weeks or even months; eventually, however, the vision clears.
 However, it is a sign that the retina at the back of the eye is not healthy.
-See the separate leaflet called Vitreous Haemorrhage for more details.
+See the separate leaflet called Vitreous haemorrhage for more details.

 Giant cell arteritis (GCA)